StackVista/stackstate-docs/configure/identifiers.md

 | Agent v2 | container | Container identifier | urn:container:/\[hostName\]:\[containerId\] | `urn:container:/compnode5.k8s.example.org:8b18c68a820904c55b4909d7f5a9a52756d45e866c07c92bf478bcf6cd240901` |
 | Agent v2 | service | Service discovered with traces | urn:service:/\[serviceName\] | `urn:service:/prod-db` |
 | Agent v2 | service-instance | Service instance discovered with traces | urn:service-instance:/\[serviceName\]:/\[hostName\] | `urn:service-instance:/prod-db:/main.example.org` |

+### Type-name and free-form

+The identifier is uniquely identified by the `<type-name>:<free-form>` segments.

+* `<type-name>` matches the domain object type of the object that the identifier is assigned to \(not case-sensitive\).
+* `<free-form>` is arbitrary value unique for the type.
+The format of the free-form segment is decided by the user.
+It does not need to match the name of the object \(if any is present\) and can itself consist of multiple segments.

+### Example global identifiers

+* `urn:stackpack:common:component-type:server` - for the component type `server` in the Common StackPack.
+* `urn:stackpack:common:view-health-state-configuration-function:minimum-propagated-health-states` - for the `ViewHealthStateConfigurationFunction` named Minimum Propagated Health States in the Common StackPack.
+* `urn:stackpack:aws:shared:check-function:aws-event-run-state` - for the `AWS event run state` check function that is shared across AWS StackPack instances
+* `urn:stackpack:servicenow:componenttype:cmdb_ci_netgear` for the `cmdb_ci_netgear` Component Type in the ServiceNow StackPack